Combinatorial generation via permutation languages. III. Rectangulations: Minimal jump oracles

 In some cases the runtime bound for at most~$n$ consecutive calls of $\nextjump_{\cC_n}(R,j,d)$ or several consecutive pattern containment tests can be improved upon the trivial bounds~$\cO(n\cdot f_n)$ and~$\cO(n\cdot t_n)$, respectively (see the proof of Theorem~\ref{thm:nextjumpP-RD} below).
 Moreover, for some patterns further optimizations of the function $\nextjump_{\cC_n(\cP)}(R,j,d)$ are possible.
 For example, the property of $R$ to be guillotine is invariant under W-jumps and S-jumps, so if $R$ is found to contain one of the windmill patterns, then we only need to check containment after the next T-jump performed by the call $\nextjump_{\cC_n}(R,j,d)$.
 Most importantly, when testing for containment of a pattern, we only need to check incidences of walls involving the rectangle~$r_j$.
 In the following, we provide functions $\contains(R,j,P)$ that test whether $R$ contains one of the tame patterns~$P$ listed in Lemma~\ref{lem:tame} after a sequence of jumps of rectangle~$r_j$ from a rectangulation that avoids~$P$.
 We emphasize here that these functions only work under these assumptions, and are not suitable for general pattern containment testing of arbitrary rectangulations, but only for use within our algorithm~\Mrect{}.

-We first present an implementation of this function for the clockwise windmill $P=\millr$; see Figure~\ref{fig:contains}~(a).
+We first present an implementation of such a containment testing function $\contains(R,j,P)$ for the clockwise windmill $P=\millr$; see Figure~\ref{fig:contains}~(a).
 It uses the wall data structure~$w_1,\ldots,w_{n+3}$ to quickly move to the end vertex of a wall (without traversing the possibly many edges along the wall).